kashi618/Atlas-of-Thoughts/PARA/2) Area, Notes, Other/Japanese/Leaving Cert Orals.md

 My room is very cold, but is big and bright.
 This is because there is 2 big windows on the left side of my room.
 The floor is brown, and the ceiling is white.
 I also have 3 small lights at the top of my room.
 At the back of my room is a black closet and my computer desk.
 I have two monitors, keyboard, and a mouse on the desk.
 I also have my pencil case, books, and copies.
 **(What I do in my room)**
 I'm my room I often read, play computer games, and study Japanese.
 I love Japanese manga.
 For example Doraemon and Shin-chan.
 I think Shin-chan is very funny.
 I also like to read books.
 My favourite books are Japanese books.
-For example, Ningen Shikkaku.

-At my desk, I also play many computer games.
+For example, Ningen Shikkaku.At my desk, I also play many computer games.
 My favourite games are Elden Ring, Dark Souls, and Monster Hunter.
-Everyday afterschool, I alsoReading is my hobby.

 ****
 ## Section 3